 Here are four tips to selling on quality vs. price and win that business every time.

-Having a new customer see firsthand the quality of your work can make the decision to hire you easier as a new customer will know what to expect and what they will get in terms of value from your services.
+Having a new customer see the quality of your work firsthand can make the decision to hire you easier as a new customer will know what to expect and what they will get in terms of value from your services.